threefoldtecharchive/jumpscaleX_core/docs/Installation/README.md

 The simplest way to get started is to download the binaries from the [release](https://github.com/threefoldtech/jumpscaleX_core/releases) page for macOS and Linux.
 Go to this page, select the latest release or release candidate.

 #### Building the jumpscale SDK installer from source code
 From the jumpscale SDK release page please download the source code.
-Save the soruce code where you can unpack and compile the installer.
+Save the source code somewhere where you can unpack and compile the installer.
 ```bash
 tar xzf ./jumpscaleX_core-10.4.tar.gz
 cd jumpscaleX_core-10.4